merit-gem/merit/README.markdown

 # To-do list

 * Use ActiveSupport's Array#wrap where I build arrays by hand
-* Is gem 'ambry' required in app's Gemfile? (for require 'ambry/active_model')
 * Ranking should not be badges, so .badges doesn't return them (2-stars shouldn't be badge).
 * :value parameter (for star voting for example) should be configurable